mrogers-phd/classifiers/README.md

 There are a few scripts to help you get started as quickly as possible.

 ### Running Jupyter notebooks
-If you do not have the external dependencies listed above, this is probably the simplest way to start:
+If you do not have Python 3 or the external dependencies listed above, this is probably the simplest way to start:

  1. `build_image.sh` builds a Docker image with the required dependencies
  2. `run_image.sh` runs the Docker container and starts a Jupyter notebook